 By the way, don't add milk, non-dairy creamer, or soy milk to your tea, because they lessen the insulin-enhancing effect of EGCG.
 Lemon juice is okay.

 I'm always asked what are the best oils to use for eating and cooking.
 Here are some guidelines and suggestions to help you sort out the many options available.

 To ensure that the olive oil you use is of top quality, check the label to make sure it is certified organic extra virgin olive oil.
 Olive oil contains the monounsaturated fat, oleic acid.
 Studies have shown it actually lowers blood cholesterol levels.
 Flaxseed oil can also be used for salads.
 Flaxseed oil is one of the omega-3 type oils and is considered to be a super-unsaturated fat; therefore, if not used readily, it has a tendency to break down and become rancid.
 I recommend disposing of the oil if not used within three months.

 For Frying, Butter is Best

 I shudder to even offer this up, but I know some people are going to continue to fry food regardless of how terrible it is for your health.
 If you insist on frying something, use a small amount of butter.
 Being a saturated fat, it is less affected by heat, air, and light.
 As a result, it doesn't break down as quickly and become toxic.
-If you’re still the hard-headed type who wants to deep fry something, then either canola or the special high-oleic safflower oil would probably be the best choice.
+If you’re still the hard-headed type who wants to deep fry something, then special high-oleic safflower oil would probably be the best choice.
 Add either onions or fresh garlic cloves to the oil while it is being heated to the proper temperature and occasionally throughout the cooking period.
 These have been shown to work as antioxidants and help retard the breakdown of the oil.